JGroups - A Toolkit for Reliable Multicast Communication

 Building Blocks

-Channels are deliberately simple so that all possible can use them.
-However, JGroups also provides high-level abstractions, so called building blocks.
-They can be put between the application and the channel.
-The application would then use the building blocks instead of channels.
+Channels have been designed to be simple.
+However, JGroups also provides high-level abstractions, so called building blocks, which can be used instead of a bare bone channel.
 An example is RpcDispatcher which allows applications to make remote group method calls:

 public class RpcDispatcherTest {